-- prima facie qualifications compliance can demonstrate substantial compliance by showing equivalent minimum experience or other qualifications. - E. The Director or Qualifications Subcommittee may require the applicant to furnish additional information, orally, in writing, or both, relevant to applicant's qualifications for a particular panel, and may further require substantiation of any response by applicant.
+- B. Each applicant's written application and qualifications statement shall be initially reviewed by the staff to determine prima facie compliance with all general eligibility rules and qualifications for the particular panels applied for. - C. The Director may approve applications for experience panels if the applicant meets the standards for such panel or panels. - D. Qualifications statements may be subject to verification by the Committee, Qualifications Subcommittee, or Director.
+Applicants showing compliance with the general eligibility rules but failing to show prima facie compliance with the qualification requirements of the particular panel or panels applied for shall not be approved for panel membership unless approval is obtained from the Qualifications Subcommittee.
+The Qualifications Subcommittee shall determine whether an applicant who has not shown prima facie qualifications compliance can demonstrate substantial compliance by showing equivalent minimum experience or other qualifications. - E. The Director or Qualifications Subcommittee may require the applicant to furnish additional information, orally, in writing, or both, relevant to applicant's qualifications for a particular panel, and may further require substantiation of any response by applicant.
 The Director or Qualifications Subcommittee may also seek independent verification of any applicant's response and shall otherwise perform the function of qualifying applicants for the several panels maintained by the Service. - F. Except as herein expressly provided, determination of what is substantial compliance with particular qualification requirements, or what is equivalent experience or qualification, shall be solely within the discretion of the Qualifications Subcommittee. - G. Applicants who fail to comply or qualify must be promptly notified in writing of that fact and advised of the particular eligibility requirements and/or qualifications found lacking and given an opportunity to furnish additional information. - H. Any applicant who has been found not to qualify for a particular panel or panels, and who has otherwise complied with these Rules and all requests made hereunder, shall have the right to appeal such finding in writing to the Qualifications Subcommittee.
 Applicant must file an appeal no later than twenty (20) days of her/his being notified of her/his failure to qualify. - I. The vote of a majority of the Subcommittee members present at the consideration of the appeal (minimum of 4) shall be required to overrule the previous finding of the Qualifications Subcommittee.
 The appeal shall be granted or denied in writing within forty-five (45) days from the date the filing of the appeal was received, unless time is extended with applicant's consent. - J. All communications, deliberations, results, and records of the Qualifications Subcommittee's activities shall be confidential.

-RULE 7 - PEER/REFERENCE REVIEW PROGRAM FOR COURT-APPOINTMENT PANELS
+RULE 7 - PEER/REFERENCE REVIEW PROGRAM FOR COURTAPPOINTMENT PANELS

 - A. In addition to panel application experience requirements which new and renewing applicants to the court-appointment panels must meet, an investigation pursuant to the Peer/Reference Review Program is also conducted to evaluate each new and renewing applicant's suitability and/or continued suitability for membership.
-This review is conducted by the LRIS on behalf of the Superior Court, Criminal Division and the Unified Family Court, Juvenile Delinquency and Dependency divisions. - B. In the event that the Qualifications Subcommittee denies an application based upon information received through the Peer/Reference Review process, the courtappointment panel applicant or panel member may appeal the decision of the Qualifications Subcommittee under LRIS Rule 8 - Appealing Decisions of Eligibility.
+This review is conducted by the LRIS on behalf of the Superior Court, Criminal Division and the Unified Family Court, Juvenile Delinquency and Dependency divisions. - B. In the event that the Qualifications Subcommittee denies an application based upon information received through the Peer/Reference Review process, the courtappointment panel applicant or panel member may appeal the decision of the Qualifications Subcommittee under LRIS Rule 8 Appealing Decisions of Eligibility.